Refer a Patient

 3. Private Insurance

-Community resources and Alzheimer’s help near you.
+Community resources for dementia and Alzheimer’s patients near you.

 Crossroads has listed a variety of national dementia resources for patients and their families below.
 However, there may also be local and regional resources available to you, including in-person and online support groups, food services (e.g., Meals on Wheels), and more.
 We recommend researching more city and state level dementia resources, as well as browsing the Crossroads website for resources in your state.

-Resources for Dementia patient families and caregivers.
+Resources for dementia and Alzheimer’s patient families and caregivers.

-Additional Dementia resources and information.
+Additional dementia resources and Alzheimer’s disease information.

 Crossroads is available to help 24/7, and can be reached by phone, email, or live chat through the website.
 Contact us now for information and advice on dementia, including comfort care options, patient care information, and more.